-- The Winnebago Travato can be had for less than $100k.
-A van with a full conversion will set you back somewhere in the region of $150 to $250k.
+- The Winnebago Travato can be had for less than $90k, the Revel for around $110.
+A van with a custom conversion will set you back somewhere in the region of $150 to $250k.

 Most of the rest of this article assumes you’ll be doing the build yourself, or project managing other people doing work to your specifications.
 It’s still worth reading through even if you’re thinking of buying a turnkey conversion, because you’ll be able to have a better conversation with the conversion company about what you want in your vehicle.

 Think hard about how you’ll use the van

 It’s easy to develop some romantic notion of how you’d love to use a vehicle that you can sleep and live in.
 But unless you’re going to make a radical change to your lifestyle, sell most of your possessions, and move in to the van full time, this isn’t going to be your primary residence.
 It doesn’t have to meet every need that you use your current house for.
 And if it is going to be your primary residence, you’ll most likely be making some compromises.